Prep roundup: Moscow, Pullman boys grab victories

 Pullman 71, East Valley 37

-Pullman’s duo of Ethan Kramer (22 points, four rebounds) and Evan Strong (17 points, nine rebounds, seven assists) led the Greyhounds to a Great Northern League route over East Valley on Tuesday night..
+Pullman’s duo of Ethan Kramer (22 points, four rebounds) and Evan Strong (17 points, nine rebounds, seven assists) led the Greyhounds to a Great Northern League rout over East Valley on Tuesday night.

 Brady Wells also played well for Pullman, playing a support role and posting seven assists, as well as anchoring the defense by swiping three steals and rejecting two shots.